2020-2021 Open Enrollment Presentation

 What PUSD schools have Transitional Kindergarten?

-Currently seven PUSD schools host Transitional Kindergarten: Franklin, Jefferson, Longfellow, Madison, McKinley, Norma Coombs and Willard.
-Children are assigned to one of the seven schools based on their home address.
+Currently six PUSD schools host Transitional Kindergarten: Longfellow, Madison, McKinley, Norma Coombs, Webster and Willard.
+Children are assigned to one of the six schools based on their home address.
 These sites are subject to change based on needs of students.

 How long is the class day for Transitional Kindergarten?